rocklan/Rocklan.SwaggerGen.Callbacks/README.md

 ## Basic Usage

-Add the library to your aspnet core project and then add the following code:
+Add the library to your aspnet core project and then add the following code to your startup class:

 ```csharp